grahamfalconer/CV/README.md

 <h3> Scientrix (May 2019 - November 2019) </h3>

 *Management Consultancy*
-> - Gained client facing experience working with largwe
+> - Gained client facing experience on the projects and was part of teams which received great feedback
-> - Worked in a consultant environment with large firms and retailers
+> - Worked with senior consultants to deliver our expertise to some of South Africa's largest retailers
-> - Learned about business tools for productivity
+> - Learned about tools for increasing business productivity and received mentoring from senior partners
-> - Coding, was encouraged to learn some basic programming principles by developers within the company as I discovered a passion for it

 <br />